How to Spend 1 Incredible Day in Himeji, Japan

 Admission Cost:

-On your way back to Himeji Station, there are several covered shopping streets such as Nishi Nikaimachi.
-There was a sign that mentioned “Gourmet Street” which offered BBQ, sweets, sushi, and other delicious foods.
-It looked intriguing but we didn’t have a chance to explore further.
+On your way back to Himeji Station, there are several covered shopping streets such as Miyuki Street Shopping District, Omizosuji Shopping Street, and Nishi Nikaimachi.
+There was a sign for Nishi Nikaimachi’s “Gourmet Street” which offered BBQ, sweets, sushi, and other delicious foods.
+It looked intriguing, but we didn’t have a chance to explore further.
 As with any of the shopping streets in Japan, you’ll find plenty of restaurants and local shops.

 Nishi Nikaimachi Shopping Street is a fabulous spot to visit when you're in Himeji, Japan.